Who are Dementia Australia?

-Dementia Australia are “a unified, national peak body for people, of all ages, living with all forms of dementia, their families and carers.”
+Dementia Australia is “the national peak body for people, of all ages, living with all forms of dementia, their families and carers.
+Their purpose is to transform the experience of people impacted by dementia by elevating their voices and inspiring excellence in support and care free from discrimination.”

 WHY DO THEY EXIST?